 This handbook will be useful to Extension agents, company field representatives, commercial spray applicators and consultants, herbicide dealers, teachers, and producers.

 Recommendations are based on research results from the Agricultural Experiment Stations and Extension Services of Oregon, Idaho, and Washington.
 A few suggestions are included from research conducted in other states, and from U.S. Department of Agriculture research centers.
 In all cases, authors make every effort to list only registered herbicides, and to ensure that the information conforms to product labels and company recommendations.

-Revision and Availability This handbook is updated quarterly.
+Revision and Availability This handbook is updated annually.
 Individual sections are revised once each year; revision dates are listed at the start of each section.
-Most sections are also available as PDF documents on the weed handbook website: http://pnwhandbooks.org/weed

 Some sections may include additional online content, such as photos and links to related websites, publications, and other resources.